margaretmf/margaretmf.github.io/creativewriting.md

 Life is a journey that started at home, and ends at home Life is a journey that leads closer to oneself
 Life is a journey that leads to an expanded self
+Life is a journey with interests, hope, stories, progress Step by step
+Destination by destination
+The path, the trail is marked
+Leaving behind love, lessons, hurt, pain

+The next step, the next destination has already been paved, it has already been through People cross paths
+Some meant to stay
+Others meant for a lesson

 <br>